6JH – Mr Harness

 Related image

-PE is on Wednesday and Friday.
+PE is on Thursday and Friday.
 Please arrive at school in your PE kit and remain in this for the day.

-Wednesday’s is Outdoor PE.
+Thursday’s is Outdoor PE.
 Unit 1 will focus on Personal Skills.

 Friday’s is Indoor PE.
 Unit 1 will be Real Gym.